Convert your fMRI data into BIDS format¶

 trial_type

 column with the condition names.
 Fill this column by extracting the information that is relevant for your experimental design.
-In the example below, we extract the conditio namesface
+In the example below, we extract the condition namesface

 andbuilding